brunoocastro/juarez2019/README.md

 # All things off Juarez for LARC 2019

-> On development, all documents.
+> On development folder, are all files.

-> juarez_vision is one ROS Package, copy that to catkin_ws and run catkin_make
+> juarez_vision is a ROS Package, copy that to catkin_ws and run catkin_make

 ## Code Lines Configuration: